Why Eating Too Few Calories Can Stall Fat Loss (and How to Do It Smarter)

 August 22, 2025

-It seems logical: if fat loss is about calories in vs. calories out, then eating fewer calories should equal faster results.
-But in reality, eating too little—especially when training—can actually slow down fat loss, harm performance, and damage long-term health.
+It seems logical: if fat loss is about “calories in vs. calories out,” then eating less should lead to faster results.

-Why You Need a Calorie Minimum for Weight Loss
+Why You Need a Calorie Minimum for Fat Loss

 • Resting metabolic rate decreases